Daisy W. Okocha

-Daisy Wotube Okocha (born 15 January 1951) served as the 7th Chief Judge of Rivers State, in charge of the state's High Court of Justice, and Judicial Service Commission.
+Daisy Wotube Okocha (born 15 January 1951) is a Nigerian judge who served as the 7th Chief Judge of Rivers State, and is in charge of the state's High Court of Justice, and Judicial Service Commission.
 She was appointed to the office by Governor Ezenwo Wike on 4 January 2016, and held it until her retirement on 15 January 2016.
 She had also served as Chief Judge in an acting capacity before attaining the substantive appointment.

 Early life and education

 Okocha was born on 15 January 1951 in Obio-Akpor, Rivers State, Nigeria.
 She is of the Ikwerre tribe.
 Her father, Jonathan Okocha, was a former police commissioner and her mother, Helen Nonyelum Okocha, was a caterer.

 Daisy received her LL.B.
-(Hons.) from the University of Zaria in 1978.
-The following year, on 29 June, she was admitted to the bar.
+(Hons.) from Ahmadu Bello University, Zaria, in 1978.
+The following year, on June 29, 1979, she was admitted to the bar.
 She also has a post-graduate diploma in Theology, which she pursued at the Redeemed Christian Bible College (RCBC).